Integration Documents - NetSuite

 Make sure both Martus and NetSuite are available and open.
 In Martus, navigate to Setup > NetSuite.
 You'll configure NetSuite and then complete the fields in Martus using the steps below.

-Add Your NetSuite Account ID to Martus
+STEP 1: Add Your NetSuite Account ID to Martus

-- In NetSuite, go to Setup > Company Information > Account ID and copy the Account ID.
+- In NetSuite, go to Setup > Company Information > Account IDand copy the Account ID.

 - Paste the Account ID in Martus in Setup > NetSuite > AccountId.

-Enable NetSuite Features in SuiteCloud
+STEP 2: Enable NetSuite Features in SuiteCloud

 - In NetSuite, go to Setup > Setup Tasks > Enable Features.